The Hub: Theatre 2

 TimePresentation TitleSpeaker

-11.20 - 11.40Positive behaviour support: improving quality of life, health and wellbeingAnna Selby-Wells, Marketing Manager at Home From Home Care
+10.50 - 11.10Positive Behaviour Support: improving quality of life, health and wellbeingAnna Selby-Wells, Communications Manager at Home From Home Care

-13.50 - 14.10Managing the transition to adult servicesJo Lourmpa, Group Lead Specialist Support Manager, and Julie O’Donovan, Specialist Support Practitioner, at Lifeways
+15.20 - 15.40Active support - bridging the gap of engagement from children's to adult servicesJoanna Lourmpa, Group Lead Specialist Support Manager and Bethany Johnson, Specialist Support Practitioner at Lifeways

 TimePresentation TitleSpeaker